autonome/metafluff/index.md

 ## current

-[Web Transitions](https://webtransitions.org): Supporting transitional change on the web platform and in browsers with funding, coordination and development.
+[WebTransitions](https://webtransitions.org): Supporting transitional change on the web platform and in browsers with funding, coordination and development.

 Donations + DeFi: Turn single donations into long term financial stabilty for non-profits via staking yield.